eastonpainter/SALP/README.md

-# SCP Logistics Department Automatic Log Collector // SLDALC
+# SCP Logistics Department Automatic Restock Log Message Collector and Parser // SLDARLMCaP
+Really rolls off the tongue.
 Short script that collects log data from the log messages in Discord to pipe into matplotlib // pandas